darenwelsh/UploadWizard/README.md

         'fileExtensions' => $wgFileExtensions, //omitting this can cause errors 'licensing' => array(
         //      'defaultType' => 'thirdparty',
-                'ownWorkDefault' => 'own',
+                'ownWorkDefault' => 'own', //'notown',
-                //'ownWorkDefault' => 'notown',
                 'ownWork' => array(
                     'type' => 'or',
-                    'template' => 'self', // maybe this can be modified???
-                    'licenses' => array(
+                    'template' => 'licensing', // this adds a link to Template:Licensing to the file info page 'licenses' => array(
                          'enterprise',
                     )